etianen/requirejs-less/README.md

 * **path** - The relative path to LESS stylesheets on the filesystem.
 This should be relative to `baseURL`.
 * **rootPath** - The path to where LESS stylesheets are stored on the server.
 If relative, it will be taken relative to `baseURL`.
 * **fingerprintUrls** - Set to `true` to append MD5 fingerprints to the URLs of static asset urls in your LESS stylesheets (Default `false`).
-* **fingerprintWrite** - Set to `true` to write a copy of fingerprinted files to their hashed name to the filesystem.
+* **fingerprintFiles** - Set to `true` to write a copy of fingerprinted files to their hashed name to the filesystem.
 (Default `true`, set to false if your build system already writes MD5-hashed files.)

 **Important** - If your LESS files contain relative urls, you must set `rootPath` to an absolute URL in your build profile order to run r.js.
 Otherwise, r.js will be unable to resolve relative URLS during the build.